ewowi/StarDocs/docs/StarLeds/Sound.md

 This is VERY much 🚧

-* 7 bands, same frequencies as MSGEQ7
+* 7 bands, same frequencies as MSGEQ7 (but only if no visual difference in 16 band smooth mode)
 * 7 knobs to tune each band
 * Master - with option for AGC
 * Auto squelch ?
 (No noise, increase until first signals)